lex-node/governance/constitution/constitution.md

 * **Ownerless Foundation:** a foundation which has no members, shareholders or other equity holders
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms
 * **Parties:** any Person who consents to, is deemed to have consented to or is otherwise a party to or bound by this Constitution.
-* **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
+* **Permission Holders:** Pocket DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
 * **Person:** any (i) individual, corporation, company, general partnership, unincorporated association, group, organization, joint venture, limited partnership, limited liability partnership, estate, trust  or entity or legal person or (ii) (A) nation or international or multinational sovereignty, (B) government or instrumentality, subdivision, department, ministry, board, court or agency of any government or (C) quasi-governmental or private body exercising any executive, legislative, judicial, regulatory, taxing, importing or other governmental functions.
 * **Pocket Blockchain:** at each time, the blockchain with "id:0001" that has been most recently validated by the Validator Nodes on the Pocket Network in accordance with the Pocket Protocol.
 * **Pocket Community Game:** a series of gamified Pocket Network community quests with levels that can be achieved by completing a set of tasks
  **Pocket Core:** at each relevant time, the most up-to-date official release of the Official Golang Implementation of the Pocket Network Protocol available at  https://github.com/pokt-network/pocket-core, without any modification thereto
+* **Pocket DAO:** means the unincorporated association of the Pocket Network’s Council, Users, Contributors, and Stakeholders.
+The Pocket DAO governs the public goods that are Pocket Core, the Council On-Chain Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution.
 * **Pocket Development Company:** Pocket Network Inc., a Delaware corporation
 * **Pocket Ecosystem Proposal (PEP):** proposals to distribute funds to or form agreements with Contributors to the Pocket Network ecosystem.
 PEP categories include:
   * **Imbursements:** paying Contributors to fund future work